Q. When I try the Virtual Reality 3-D my web browser shows a blank window, or says WebGL is not supported.

 Firefox or Google Chrome since there is no need to explicitely enable WebGL in these browsers, but

 if Safari is your only available browser you might want to try the following to enable WebGL:

-In OSX 10.8 and earlier, check the Developer menu button in Preferences->Advanced, then click the
+In macOS 10.8 and earlier, check the Developer menu button in Preferences->Advanced, then click the

 "WebGL" choice in the Developer menu at the top of the screen.
-In Safari on OSX 10.9 or later,
+In Safari on macOS 10.9 or later,

 the WebGL button is in Preferences under the Security Menu.

-If the Realistic 3D function continues to show a blank window after enabling WebGL in Safari, try
+If the Virtual Reality 3-D function continues to show a blank window after enabling WebGL in Safari, try

-Mobile Safari on iPhones and iPads in principle supports WebGL by default but if clicking the Realistic 3D
+Mobile Safari on iPhones and iPads in principle supports WebGL by default but if clicking the Virtual Reality 3-D

 icon shows a blank white window try rotating your device to flip the screen orientation back and forth.